kalpit-sharma-dev/common-lib/src/common-lib/runtime/logger/README.md

 # Logger

-This is a Standard logger implementation used by all the Go projects in the Continuum.
+This is a Standard logger implementation used by all the Go projects in the google.
 So that we can implement different serach patern in the Graylog and generate alerts on any anomoly.

 ### Third-Party Libraties